C0mposer/Spyro-1-Practice-Rom/README.md

 ### Nestor Skip:
 Nestor is always skippable like any other dragon.
 Allows for faster nestor skip practice.

+### Rat Practice:
+You can freeze/unfreeze the rat by pressing **triangle 2 times**, to allow for a longer time to set up rat-surf.

+The rat is saved as a part of the sudo-savestate (L3/R3) as well
 # Downloads
 **Be sure to download the correct version for the platform you are going to play on**
 ### PS2